Rowadz/potential-schema-stitching-bug/README.md

 When running the following query I would suspect that the `info.path.key` property in each resolver to be `userAlias01` and `userAlias02` but it's not, it's only `user`

+> This only happens in the first level resolvers

 ```gql
 query users {
   userAlias01: user(id: 1) {